bhalexx/openmobilerooms/README.md

 # OpenMobileRooms

 ### Introduction
 This project is an example of Bilemo B2B partner application using [Bilemo REST API][1] as part of my 7th [OpenClassRooms](https://openclassrooms.com/) PHP/Symfony Developer project.
 This application is built with **Symfony 3.4**.
+A working demo can be found [here](https://www.openmobilerooms.bhalexx.me).

-Read instructions below to fork this application and become a Bilemo partner.
+Read instructions below to fork this partner application and become a Bilemo partner.

 ### Prerequisites
 - PHP >=5.5.9